Frequently Asked Questions by Parents

 TRAVEL

-DOES MY CHILD NEEDS A VISA TO ENTER SWITZERLAND?
+DOES MY CHILD NEED A VISA TO ENTER SWITZERLAND?

 Switzerland is part of Schengen States.
 Please read carefully the following link to determine if your child needs a visa to enter Switzerland: link of Swiss State Secretariat for Migration SEM